wdunn001/JIRAtoVSTS/README.md

 # JIRAtoVSTS
-I console application that converts all tickets from Jira to VSTS
+a console application that converts all tickets from Jira to VSTS